AriFordsham/GHCWiki/commentary/rts/storage/heap-objects.md

 - [includes/stg/MiscClosures.h](/trac/ghc/browser/ghc/includes/stg/MiscClosures.h): Define your info tables with `RTS_ENTRY`.
 - [rts/StgMiscClosures.cmm](/trac/ghc/browser/ghc/rts/StgMiscClosures.cmm): Actually define the info tables for your objects, also, provide entry points if they represent runnable code.
 To find out what `INFO_TABLE` and all its variants do, check the C-- parser at [compiler/cmm/CmmParse.y](/trac/ghc/browser/ghc/compiler/cmm/CmmParse.y)
-- [includes/Cmm.h](/trac/ghc/browser/ghc/includes/Cmm.h): Update so you can refer to it from C-- code

 An object defined this way is completely unknown to the code generator, so it tends to be pretty inflexible.
 However, GHC defines lots of these, esp. of the nullary kind; they’re a convenient way of getting non-NULL sentinel values for important pieces of the runtime.
 A particularly complicated example of an object of this kind is `StgMVarTSOQueue`, which even has a definition in [includes/rts/storage/Closures.h](/trac/ghc/browser/ghc/includes/rts/storage/Closures.h), but is simply has closure type `PRIM`.
 You must have pointers first, non-pointers later, and you can’t do anything fancy (like have attached variable size payloads, e.g. for arrays.)